emory/inc-mm-v4/_posts/resources/2017-01-25-fujifilm-x100f-resources.md

 * The ACROS film mode is stunning, I'm using RAW+JPEG and usually using ACROS or Chrome and actually using the JPEG files it generates more than the RAW files.
 * ISO dial is welcome.
 * There will no doubt be several books written for this cameras, as there are many fantastic books and guides for it's predecessors.

+* Thomas Fitzgerald wrote post about [How he shoots with his X-Pro2](http://blog.thomasfitzgeraldphotography.com/blog/2017/10/how-i-shoot-with-my-x-pro-2) and a lot of his notes on how he adjusts exposure and calls out the way the EVF can be misleading are relevant to the X100F.

 ## Post-Processing and Software